-A recently released report by IMARC Group titled “Rice Bran Oil Market – Industry Trends, Manufacturing Process, Plant Setup, Machinery, Raw Materials, Cost and Revenue” provides a deep insight into the global rice bran oil market.
+A recently released report by IMARC Group titled “Rice Bran Oil Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2017-2022” provides a deep insight into the global rice bran oil market.
 Rice bran oil currently represents one of the most nutritious and healthiest edible oils due to the presence of natural bioactive phytoceuticals such as tocopherols, tocotrienols (tocols), γ-oryzanol, etc. Rice bran oil is extracted from the outer brown layer of rice and consists of a unique anti-oxidant known as gamma-oryzanol along with significant cholesterol, anti-aging and triglyceride lowering properties.
 Rice bran oil is also a good source of vitamin E and helps in proper functioning of the nervous system.
 Besides these aforementioned properties, rice bran oil also provides substantial cooking benefits as it exhibits excellent frying performance and possess good storage stability without hydrogenation.

 Findings from the report suggest that rice bran oil accounts for only 1% of the total global edible oil production but its consumption levels have been increasing continuously in recent years.
 Increasing awareness about health benefits and superior cooking properties of rice bran oil, aggressive promotions by manufacturers and increasing penetration levels in both developed and emerging markets have helped the global rice bran oil market to grow at a CAGR of around 3.2% during 2008-2015.
 Projections from the report suggest that the market is expected to grow at a CAGR of 3.8% during 2016-2021, reaching a volume of more than 1.8 Million Tons by 2021.